vedant-0745/Project-AVERT/README.md

 4. How to Run the Prototype

-1. Download the repository files (`index.html`, `style.css`, `script.js`).
+i  Download the repository files (`index.html`, `style.css`, `script.js`).

-2. Because the project uses ES Modules (`script type="module"`), it needs to be run from a local web server to avoid CORS errors.
+ii  Because the project uses ES Modules (`script type="module"`), it needs to be run from a local web server to avoid CORS errors.

-3. The easiest way is to use the "Live Server" extension in VS Code.
+iii  The easiest way is to use the "Live Server" extension in VS Code.

-4. Alternatively, you can run a simple server with Python: `python -m http.server`
+iv Alternatively, you can run a simple server with Python: `python -m http.server`

-5. Open your browser and navigate to the provided local address.
+v  Open your browser and navigate to the provided local address.